 It is quite likely that the rapidity of this change has resulted in the rapid growth of the many food intolerances that were just not around, or were very rare, only 30 years ago when we ate more proper food, as part of a more balanced diet.

-We use yeast in only one product.
 Our shelf life comes not from adding preservatives but from a clever combination of pasteurisation and packaging.
+In addition, we use yeast only in our Malt Loaf.

 For more information about the nutritional benefits of our range then click on headings to the left.
 If you can't find the answer to your question on the site then please email us at email@example.com and we will see what we can do.